DataDog/datadog-agent/docs/public/components/creating-components.md

 ### The impl folders

 The `impl` folder is where the component implementation is written.
-The component implementation details is up to the developer.
+The details of component implementation are up to the developer.
 The only requirement is that there is a public instantiation function called `NewComponent`.

 === ":octicons-file-code-16: comp/compression/impl-zstd/component.go"